7 Soap Making Business Success Stories

 Choose a business name and create a business plan indicating your entity type, mission statement, and soap marketing strategy.

 Here are some real life success stories of starting a soap making business:

 1. Kiss My Crown Essentials ($14.4K/year)

-Warnisha Foster (from Ocala, Florida, USA) started Kiss My Crown Essentials over 2 years ago.
+Warnisha Foster (from Ocala, Florida, USA) started Kiss My Crown Essentials about 3 years ago.

 My name Warnisha Foster I am the CEO of Kiss My Crown Essentials.
 I founded Kiss My Crown Essentials in March of 2020 and I started offering my products a few at a time to see how they would go over with the public.
 My first product was Strawberry Rose’ Champagne Soap.
 The idea for this soap came from looking at my life as a single mom of four I started to feel burned out.
 I needed something to make me feel feminine, Make me feel like a woman, Grown and sexy.
 This did the trick.

 Our mission here a KMCE is to let mothers like myself know that we are seen, we are beautiful and we are a necessity.

 Founded by Emma Heathcote-James in 2008, Little Soap Company really is a kitchen table to supermarket shelf story.

 Emma Heathcote-James (from Broadway, UK) started Little Soap Company over 15 years ago.